HPEEzmeral/spark-on-k8s/charts/livy-0.50/README.md

 To set the tenant namespace use the flag `--set tenantNameSpace=sampletenant` during installation

-Integrations for Spatrk History server and metastore can be customized in the Values.yaml file.
+Integrations for Spark History server and metastore can be customized in the Values.yaml file.

 ## Uninstalling the Chart